alp82/abmash/README.markdown

 Abmash
 ======
-Abmash is about: **Imitation of human interactions with a web browser, based on the visible rendered output.**
+**"Imitation of human interactions with a web browser, based on the visible rendered output."**

 Getting Started
 ---------------